-What goes in Compost
+What can be put in Compost

 Tips on what can be turned into Compost